Frnt-End/React-Responsive-Video/README.md

 ## Start

-Add your video file and import it, in this case, we added a file named 'vid-bg.mp4' inside a folder called 'vid':
+Add your video file and import it, in this case, we added a file named 'vid-bg.mp4' inside a directory called 'video':

 ##### `import BgVideo from './video/vid-bg.mp4';`